WordPress Website Hacked Redirect? WordPress Site Redirects to Another Site

 - Attackers might also execute .php codes

-The attackers would likely make the malicious codes or files look like legitimate ones.
+In many cases, we saw that the attackers would hide malicious codes or files in the .htaccess file.
+These codes sometimes look exactly like the legitimate ones.
 This makes it more difficult to identify and remove them.
-The codes might be in any of the WordPress core files such as .htaccess and wp-config .php to name a few.
+Apart from code insertion in .htaccess files, the codes might also be disguised in other WordPress core files such as wp-config .php, wp-vcd, etc to name a few.

 Users also faced a situation when they used Internet Explorer.
 On Internet Explorer, the malware took the users to websites that forced fake updates of Java and Flash updates.
 This link led to the downloading of the adobe_flash_player-31254524.exe file.
 Several security services reported this to be malware.